Gunivers/Bookshelf/docs/math.md

 :Output:

    (score) `@s bs.res0`
-   : the result of the operation shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores
+   : The result of the operation shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores

 :Example: